Niyama

 kāyendriyasiddhiraśuddhikṣayāttapasaḥ

-From austerity (tapas), due to the destruction of impurities, comes perfection of the body and senses.
+From austerity (tapas), through the destruction of impurities, comes perfection of the body and senses.

 Click to read insights...